Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: ECME essentials, resonance, and geometry

 Thus, the quasi-transverse condition corresponds to $k_\parallel\simeq0$ ($\theta_{Bk}\simeq90^{\circ}$), and the quasi-parallel condition to $k_\perp\simeq0$ ($\theta_{Bk}\simeq0^{\circ}$).

 Two effects favour quasi-transverse escape.
-First, the ECME growth rate peaks when the cyclotron resonance ellipse in $(v_\perp,v_\parallel)$ space (Eq.~\ref{eq:resonance_A}) intersects the loss-cone boundary near $v_\parallel\simeq0$, selecting $k_\parallel\simeq0$.
-Second, in a strongly magnetised, low-density plasma, only waves travelling nearly perpendicular to $\mathbf{B}$ can escape.
-Together, these conditions confine the escaping radiation to hollow cones whose axes follow $\mathbf{B}$ and whose opening angles satisfy $\theta_{Bk}\simeq 90^{\circ}$.
+Firstly, the ECME growth rate peaks when the cyclotron resonance ellipse in $(v_\perp,v_\parallel)$ space (Eq.~\ref{eq:resonance_A}) intersects the loss-cone boundary near $v_\parallel\simeq0$, selecting $k_\parallel\simeq0$.
+Secondly, in a strongly magnetised, low-density plasma, only waves travelling nearly perpendicular to $\mathbf{B}_{\rm loc}$ escape most efficiently.
+Together, these conditions confine the escaping radiation to hollow cones whose axes are aligned with the local $\mathbf{B}_{\rm loc}$ at the emission site and whose opening angles satisfy $\theta_{Bk}\simeq 90^{\circ}$.

 The key parameter controlling both growth and escape is the ratio of the plasma frequency $\omega_p$ to gyrofrequency,